Copyright 2024 The PyMC Developers

 [docs] def __init__(self, *, mean_func=Zero(), cov_funcs=(Constant(0.0))): try: self.cov_funcs = list(cov_funcs) except TypeError: self.cov_funcs = [cov_funcs] cov_func = pm.gp.cov.Kron(self.cov_funcs) super().__init__(mean_func=mean_func, cov_func=cov_func)

-def __add__(self, other): raise TypeError("Additive, Kronecker-structured processes not implemented") def _build_marginal_likelihood(self, Xs): self.X = cartesian(*Xs) mu = self.mean_func(self.X) covs = [f(X) for f, X in zip(self.cov_funcs, Xs)] return mu, covs def _check_inputs(self, Xs, y): N = int(np.prod([len(X) for X in Xs])) if len(Xs) != len(self.cov_funcs): raise ValueError("Must provide a covariance function for each X") if N != len(y): raise ValueError( f"Length of y ({len(y)}) must match length of cartesian product of Xs ({N})" )
+def __add__(self, other): """Add two Gaussian processes.""" raise TypeError("Additive, Kronecker-structured processes not implemented") def _build_marginal_likelihood(self, Xs): self.X = cartesian(*Xs) mu = self.mean_func(self.X) covs = [f(X) for f, X in zip(self.cov_funcs, Xs)] return mu, covs def _check_inputs(self, Xs, y): N = int(np.prod([len(X) for X in Xs])) if len(Xs) != len(self.cov_funcs): raise ValueError("Must provide a covariance function for each X") if N != len(y): raise ValueError( f"Length of y ({len(y)}) must match length of cartesian product of Xs ({N})" )

-[docs] def marginal_likelihood(self, name, Xs, y, sigma, is_observed=True, **kwargs): """ Returns the marginal likelihood distribution, given the input locations `cartesian(*Xs)` and the data `y`.
+[docs] def marginal_likelihood(self, name, Xs, y, sigma, is_observed=True, **kwargs): """ Return the marginal likelihood distribution, given the input locations `cartesian(*Xs)` and the data `y`.
 Parameters ---------- name : str Name of the random variable Xs : list of array-like Function input values for each covariance function.
 Each entry must be passable to its respective covariance without error.
 The total covariance function is measured on the full grid `cartesian(*Xs)`. y : array-like Data that is the sum of the function with the GP prior and Gaussian noise.
 Must have shape `(n, )`. sigma : float, Variable Standard deviation of the white Gaussian noise. is_observed : bool, default True Deprecated.
 Whether to set `y` as an `observed` variable in the `model`. **kwargs Extra keyword arguments that are passed to :class:`~pymc.KroneckerNormal` distribution constructor. """ self._check_inputs(Xs, y) mu, covs = self._build_marginal_likelihood(Xs) self.Xs = Xs self.y = y self.sigma = sigma if is_observed: return pm.KroneckerNormal(name, mu=mu, covs=covs, sigma=sigma, observed=y, **kwargs) else: warnings.warn( "The 'is_observed' argument has been deprecated.
 If the GP is " "unobserved use gp.LatentKron instead.", FutureWarning, ) size = int(np.prod([len(X) for X in Xs])) return pm.KroneckerNormal(name, mu=mu, covs=covs, sigma=sigma, size=size, **kwargs)

 def _build_conditional(self, Xnew, diag, pred_noise): Xs, y, sigma = self.Xs, self.y, self.sigma # Old points X = cartesian(*Xs) delta = y - self.mean_func(X) Kns = [f(x) for f, x in zip(self.cov_funcs, Xs)] eigs_sep, Qs = zip(*map(eigh, Kns)) # Unzip QTs = list(map(pt.transpose, Qs)) eigs = kron_diag(*eigs_sep) # Combine separate eigs if sigma is not None: eigs += sigma**2 Km = self.cov_func(Xnew, diag=diag) Knm = self.cov_func(X, Xnew) Kmn = Knm.T # Build conditional mu alpha = kron_dot(QTs, delta) alpha = alpha / eigs[:, None] alpha = kron_dot(Qs, alpha) mu = pt.dot(Kmn, alpha).ravel() + self.mean_func(Xnew) # Build conditional cov A = kron_dot(QTs, Knm) A = A / pt.sqrt(eigs[:, None]) if diag: Asq = pt.sum(pt.square(A), 0) cov = Km - Asq if pred_noise: cov += sigma else: Asq = pt.dot(A.T, A) cov = Km - Asq if pred_noise: cov += sigma * pt.identity_like(cov) return mu, cov

-[docs] def conditional(self, name, Xnew, pred_noise=False, diag=False, **kwargs): """ Returns the conditional distribution evaluated over new input locations `Xnew`, just as in `Marginal`. `Xnew` will be split by columns and fed to the relevant covariance functions based on their `input_dim`.
+[docs] def conditional(self, name, Xnew, pred_noise=False, diag=False, **kwargs): """ Return the conditional distribution evaluated over new input locations `Xnew`, just as in `Marginal`. `Xnew` will be split by columns and fed to the relevant covariance functions based on their `input_dim`.
 For example, if `cov_func1`, `cov_func2`, and `cov_func3` have `input_dim` of 2, 1, and 4, respectively, then `Xnew` must have 7 columns and a covariance between the prediction points .. code:: python cov_func(Xnew) = cov_func1(Xnew[:, :2]) * cov_func1(Xnew[:, 2:3]) * cov_func1(Xnew[:, 3:]) The distribution returned by `conditional` does not have a Kronecker structure regardless of whether the input points lie on a full grid.
 Therefore, `Xnew` does not need to have grid structure.
 Parameters ---------- name : str Name of the random variable Xnew : array-like Function input values.
 If one-dimensional, must be a column vector with shape `(n, 1)`. pred_noise : bool, default False Whether or not observation noise is included in the conditional. **kwargs Extra keyword arguments that are passed to :class:`~pymc.MvNormal` distribution constructor. """ mu, cov = self._build_conditional(Xnew, diag, pred_noise) return pm.MvNormal(name, mu=mu, cov=cov, **kwargs)